Who can sign contracts on behalf of a company?

-Your company’s operation depends on the deals it makes, but who can sign those contracts?
+Your company’s successful operation depends on the deals it makes, but WHO can sign those contracts?
 The answer depends on how your business is formed and the founding documents your company has in place.

 Who can sign on behalf of sole proprietorships and partnerships?

-Who can sign on behalf of Limited Liability Companies (LLC) and corporations?
+Who can sign contracts on behalf of Limited Liability Companies (LLC) and corporations?

-In these cases, someone who signs on behalf of the company without authority—whether signing a major contract or signing something as everyday as a paycheck—then the company is not bound by that contract because the signature was created by someone who didn’t have authority to sign it!
+- If someone signs on behalf of the company without express authority—whether signing a major contract or signing something as everyday as a paycheck—then the company is not bound by that contract because the signature was created by someone who didn’t have authority to sign it!

-Because your company depends on accurate, enforceable contracts, it can be important to review the agreements in place and seek legal guidance to ensure that the right people have the authority to sign on the business’s behalf.
+Because your company depends on accurate, enforceable contracts, it is important to review the agreements currently in place and seek legal guidance to ensure that the right people have the authority to sign on your business’s behalf.